Kevin put together the nice graphic above for me, the below timeline was co-authored by Kevin and myself

 1956 – Lumpinee Stadium opens.
 Khet Sriapai, grandson of the muen muay Chaiya is the manager.

-1960 – Kone Kingpetch defeats Pascual Perez at Lumpinee Stadium to become the first Thai western boxing World Champion (Flyweight).
+1960 – Kone Kingpetch defeats Pascual Perez at Lumpinee Stadium to become the first Thai western boxing World Champion (Flyweight). highlight

-1961 – His Majesty Bhumibol Adulyadej establishes the King’s Cup.
+1961 – His Majesty Bhumibol Adulyadej establishes the King’s Cup. (originally a western boxing award)

-Main sources for the above are Peter Vail’s essay Muay Thai: Inventing Tradition for a National Symbol (2014) and supplimentarily his PhD. dissertation: Violence and Control and Cultural Dimensions of Muay Thai Boxing (1998)
+Main sources for the above are Peter Vail’s essay Muay Thai: Inventing Tradition for a National Symbol (2014) and supplementarily his PhD. dissertation: Violence and Control and Cultural Dimensions of Muay Thai Boxing (1998)

 Early 1920s Muay Boran Newsreel Footage